fazo96/telecommander/README.md

 Waht's missing for version _0.1.0_ (__Almost done!__):

 - View who's online and when was the last time they logged in
+- Fixing a few bugs:
+    - unread messages aren't displayed on session start, only if they were received when the client was open

 What's missing (for future versions up to 1.0)